elgonio/TK8-thing/README.md

 A dictionary which explains some of the mappings from the internal game variables to more readable forms is available in `enums.py`.

+## Playtime Extraction

+Both the PSN and Steam ID extractor takes in a directory containing .json files as an argument and outputs a .json mapping of the user's name to their platform's respective playerID.
+This mapping is stored within the directory "playtime_data" which is where both playtime mappers will retreive it's argument.
+The playtime mapper takes the mapping .json as an argument and returns a final completed .json with the platform's playerID mapped to their respective playtime.

+CLI (Steam):
+python3 get_steam_id.py <directory-containing-json-battle-data> name_for_id_mapping.json
+python3 get_steam_hours.py name_for_id_mapping.json steam_playtime_mapping.json

+CLI (PSN):
+python3 get_psn_id.py <directory-containing-json-battle-data> name_for_id_mapping.json
+python3 get_psn_hours.py name_for_id_mapping.json steam_playtime_mapping.json

+### Important Notes
+In order to use the official Steam Web API version of the playtime extractor, you must create a .env file and provide a Steam Web API Key.
+An alternative DecAPI approach is commented out at the bottom of get_steam_hours.py.
+However, it is much slower and more inconsistent in order to limit the hits on the API.

+For PlayStation user's their playtime can only be retrieved from Exophase which is the only site that contains user playtime information if they registered on the website.

+Playtime is only available if the user's profile is public.

 ## Analysis